EarthyScience/SINDBAD/dev/.documenter/pages/code/models.md

-computes canopy interception evaporation as a fraction of fAPAR
+Interception loss as a fraction of fAPAR.

 **Parameters**
 - **Fields**